-What is Misfire?
+What is Manual Transmission?

 When incomplete or no combustion occurs in one or more cylinders due to improper fuel, ignition, cylinder compression, or air.